ricston-git/raml-jaxrs-codegen/README.md

 If you are interested in contributing some code to this project, thanks!
 Please submit a [Contributors Agreement](https://api-notebook.anypoint.mulesoft.com/notebooks#bc1cf75a0284268407e4) acknowledging that you are transferring ownership.

 To discuss this project, please use its github issues or the [RAML forum](http://forums.raml.org/).

+---

+You can add the following remotes:

+`git remote add justin-calleja https://github.com/justin-calleja/raml-jaxrs-codegen.git` `git remote add mulesoft https://github.com/mulesoft/raml-jaxrs-codegen.git`

+mulesoft is the original.
+It is not bound to any JAX-RS implementation. justin-calleja has a branch (currently 'tied-to-jersey') which is bound to Jersey.
+This fork was forked from justin-calleja i.e. it has 'tied-to-jersey'.
+Adding the remotes will allow you to pull from either.